Lin2907/general-knowledge-quiz/README.md

   + At the top of the repository above settings locate the 'Fork' button There is now a copy of the repository in the Github account.

+ ## Cloning the repository

+1. On GitHub navigate to the main page of the repository
+2. Above the list of files click the dropdown code menu
+3. Select the https option and copy the link
+4. Open the GitPod Bash terminal
+5. Change the current working directory to the desired destination location
+6. Type the git clone command with the copied URL: git clone https://lin2907.github.io/general-knowledge-quiz.git
+7. Press enter to create the local clone

  ## Credits

 + Content